Tom Hanks: Early life, family, and education

-Hanks was born in Concord, California, on July 9, 1956, to hospital worker Janet Marylyn and itinerant cook Amos "Bud" Hanks.
-His mother was from a Portuguese family; their surname was originally "Fraga".
-His father had English ancestry, and through his line, Hanks is a distant cousin of Nancy Hanks and her son President Abraham Lincoln and children's host Fred Rogers (who Hanks has portrayed in a film role).
+Tom Hanks was born at the Mount Diablo Hospital in Concord, California.
+(Note: Attributed by multiple sources:) His mother, Janet Marylyn, was a hospital worker.
+His father, Amos "Bud" Hanks was an itinerant cook.
+(Note: Attributed by multiple sources:) His mother was from a Portuguese family; their surname was originally "Fraga".
+His father had English ancestry, and through his line, Hanks is a distant cousin of Nancy Hanks and her son President Abraham Lincoln and children's host Fred Rogers (whom Hanks portrayed in A Beautiful Day in the Neighborhood).

 Hanks' parents divorced in 1960.
 Their three oldest children, Sandra (later Sandra Hanks Benoiton, a writer), Larry (who became an entomology professor at the University of Illinois Urbana-Champaign), and Tom, went with their father, while the youngest, Jim (who also became an actor and filmmaker), remained with their mother in Red Bluff, California.
 In his childhood, Hanks' family moved often.
 By age ten, he had lived in ten different houses.

-His family's religious history was Catholic and Mormon.
+His family's religious background was Catholic and Mormon.
 One journalist characterized Hanks' teenage self as being a "Bible-toting evangelical" for several years.
 In school, he was unpopular with students and teachers alike, later telling Rolling Stone magazine, "I was a geek, a spaz.
 I was horribly, painfully, terribly shy.
 At the same time, I was the guy who'd yell out funny captions during filmstrips.
 But I didn't get into trouble.
 I was always a real good kid and pretty responsible."
 Hanks acted in school plays, including South Pacific, while attending Skyline High School in Oakland, California.